-3.5 Purpose of this document
+2.4 Purpose of this document

-The purpose of this document is to set out the final results of ERGEG's 2006 monitoring exercise into the implementation of the GGSSO and ERGEG's recommendations to the European Commission.
+The purpose of this document is to set out ERGEG's initial results on monitoring the implementation of the GGSSO.
+ERGEG's final report will be published by autumn 2006 after it has taken account of the views of stakeholders.

-The structure of this document follows that of the GGPSSO from Chapter 5 onwards.
+The structure of this document follows that of the GGPSSO although there is also a background section (Chapter 3) on the EU gas storage market:

+Chapter 1 - Executive Summary

-- Chapter 1 Introduction
+Chapter 2 - Introduction

-- Chapter 2 ERGEG's Key Findings and Recommendations of its 2006 Monitoring

-- Chapter 3 Approach
+Chapter 3 - Background

-- Chapter 4 Background Overview of Storage Markets and Regulation in the EU

-- Chapter 5 Confidentiality Requirements (the section on Roles and Responsibilities of Storage System Operators has been merged with Necessary TPA Services section);
+Chapter 4 - Confidentiality Requirements (the section Roles and Responsibilities of Storage System Operators has been merged with Necessary TPA Services section);

-- Chapter 6 Necessary TPA Services
+Chapter 5 - Necessary TPA Services

-- Chapter 7 Storage Capacity Allocation and Congestion Management;
+Chapter 6 - Storage Capacity Allocation and Congestion Management;

-- Chapter 8 Transparency Requirements
+Chapter 7 - Transparency Requirements

-- Chapter 9 Secondary markets
+Chapter 8 - Secondary markets

 Monitoring the "tariff structure and derivation" requirements within the GGPSSO is beyond the scope of this report.
-Some information on tariffs is presented in Chapter 4 (Background on the EU gas storage market) and in Chapter 8 (Transparency requirements).
+Some information on tariffs is presented in Chapter 3 (Background on the EU gas storage market) and in Chapter 7 (Transparency requirements).